JoacoLovesProgramming/HomePage/README.md

 - 🎨 youtube chaotic videos
 - 🧙‍♂️ using turbowarp for shitting (depending on my mood)
 - 🚀 Hosted my shits in the mystical cloud (aka Netlify)
+- Windows 11 (linux is shit in the computer that i use)

 ## 🧪 How to Summon This Locally